 Whatever your plans are for agri-contracting, we can help you make the transition, while keeping your business protected.
-We understand that contracting is changing and becoming more widespread, so to reflect that we’ve introduced new flexibility into our insurance cover so it can now be applied more flexibly for contractors to suit their individual needs.
+We understand that contracting is changing and becoming more widespread, so to reflect that our insurance cover can now be applied more flexibly for contractors to suit their individual needs.

 Whether you are a farmer, grower or contractor, with us you can rest easy knowing your business is in good hands.